da-poodle/react-and-prolog-demo/README.md

 ## Setting up the development environment

 There are two parts to the development environment, SWI-Prolog and NodeJS.
-To run this demo I have installed node version 6.11.3 and SWI-Prolog version 7.6.0-rc2.
-So install them first.
+To run this demo I have installed node version 6.11.3 and SWI-Prolog version 7.6.0-rc2, although the code should run on older versions.

-The demo uses the regex library for SWI-Prolog so install that by opening SWI-Prolog and typing:

- `pack_install('regex')`.

-After that the server can be run by consulting the bands.prolog/server.pl file.
+The server can be run by consulting the bands.prolog/server.pl file.
 The web server will load automatically running on port 8008. you can test this by browsing to: [http://localhost:8008/api/bands](http://localhost:8008/api/bands) and a json result with a list of bands will display if all is good.

 Next the node environment needs to be setup.
 To do this in a shell navigate to the bands.react folder and run the following commands (After nodejs has been installed).